RISCeirb/Risc-v-processor/readme.md

 ### Pipeline with Branch Predictor

 This processor uses a cache to predict whether a branch will be taken or not.
+(See the references for more explication)

 - **Direct-mapped memory**: 10-bit index, 20-bit tag, and two bits for branch prediction.